CharbelElBateh/programmers-pizzeria/README.md

 ### What is the builder design pattern?

-The builder design pattern suggests that you extract the object construction code out of its own class and move it to seperate objects called builders.
+The builder design pattern suggests that you extract the object construction code from its own class and move it to separate objects called builders.

 ### What problem does it solve?

-The builder deisgn pattern allows you to create different flavors of an object while avoiding constructor pollution.
-Useful when there could be several flavors of an object.
-Or when there are a lot of steps involved in creation of an object.
+The builder design pattern allows you to create different flavors of an object while avoiding constructor pollution.
+Practical when there could be several flavors of an object.
+Or when there are many steps involved in creating an object.

 ## How to run?

-### 1. Download your prefered webserver
+### 1. Download your preferred web server

 I use [XAMPP](https://www.bing.com/ck/a?!&&p=97ffa3fe265a2517JmltdHM9MTY4NTU3NzYwMCZpZ3VpZD0xNWZmYzNkMS03NzE1LTY3NTktMDk0Ny1kMGYzNzY2ZDY2MmUmaW5zaWQ9NTE5Mg&ptn=3&hsh=3&fclid=15ffc3d1-7715-6759-0947-d0f3766d662e&psq=xampp&u=a1aHR0cHM6Ly93d3cuYXBhY2hlZnJpZW5kcy5vcmcvZG93bmxvYWQuaHRtbA&ntb=1)

 ### 2. Start the servers 💻

-This step is very dependable on the your preferred webserver
+This step is very dependable on your preferred web server

+### 3. Import the database 🗄️

+Create a new database called 'database' and import the `dashboard.sql` file.

 ### 4. Access the website 🔓

-You can access the website through your localhost
+You can access the website through your local

 Here are the links 🌐:

 - [Main Website](http://127.0.0.1/programmers-pizzaria/index.php)

-_Your Database interface location will also depend on yout preferred webserver_
+_Your Database interface location will also depend on your preferred web server_
 - [Database Interface](http://localhost/phpmyadmin/index.php)

 ## Technologies used